led by a real archeologist who loves to bike

 Day 7: Piraeus

-Vehicle transfer, first to Ancient Nemea, where Brady once excavated on an archaeological dig.
-Then to Ancient Corinth from where St. Paul preached.
-Vehicle transfer continues to the ferry to Salamina island, where the game changer Battle of Salamis took place.
-Bike this unheralded island with Brady and learn how the history of Salamis changed the course of Western Civilization.
-32 km, 20 miles
+Vehicle transfer from Nafplio to Ancient Nemea, where Brady once excavated on an archaeological dig.
+From Nemea cycle to Ancient Corinth where St. Paul preached.
+Vehicle transfer from Corinth to Piraeus.
+Farewell dinner at the charming little port of Mikrolimano 32 km, 20 miles

 Day 8: departures